AmirMardan/deep_learning_algorithms/0_deep_learning_with_pytorch/readme.md

-# Basin Materials for Deep Learning Using PyTroch
+# Basic Materials for Deep Learning Using PyTroch

-In this folder, I practice the differnt techniques to perform a deep learning project appropriately and obtain high accuracy result.
+In this folder, I practice differnt techniques to perform a deep learning project appropriately and obtain high accuracy result.